phiychai/stratala/docs/2.authentication/roles-and-user-management.md

 ## Troubleshooting

-### Directus User Not Created
+### Payload User Not Created

-**Symptoms**: User has content role but no Directus user
+**Symptoms**: User has content role but no Payload user

 **Solutions**:
-1. Check `directus_user_id` field in users table
+1. Check `payload_user_id` field in users table
-2. Verify Directus service is accessible
+2. Verify Payload service is accessible
-3. Check logs for Directus creation errors
+3. Check logs for Payload creation errors
 4. Manually sync: Update user role to trigger sync

 ### Email Not Syncing